shahmeersensei/student-profile-showcase/contributer/profiles/Hassan.md

 MS office

-Digital Marketing
+Export Sales

-Artificial Intelligence
+Web Development

-📬 Contact 0322 2060194
+📬 Contact 03322096132
 If you want others to reach out (e.g., for collaboration), share a professional email:

-📧 amirshoukat123456@gmail.com
+📧 Hassankamdar90@gmail.com